 We do not know the answers to many questions, so we reach out to scholars who might.
 For this homepage, among many others, we have asked (in order of appearance above) Stephon Alexander of Brown, Laura Mersini-Houghton of UNC-Chapel Hill, Claus Kiefer of Cologne, Renate Loll of Radboud University (Nijmegen), Steve Adler of the Institute for Advanced Studies, Alexander Vilenkin of Tufts, and Sophie Gibb of Durham (click on their name or pictures above).

 Everybody is busy.
 Everybody has their favorite theory.
 And, most are still holding on to big bang cosmology.
-If there is a fundamental truth within this construction based on this simple mathematics, it may well take several generations for most people to let go of the super hot, super-complex start of the universe that is postulated by big bang cosmology of people like Stephen Hawking.
+If there is a fundamental truth within this construction based on this simple mathematics, it may well take several generations for most people to let go of the infinitely-hot, super-complex start of the universe that is postulated by big bang cosmology of people like Stephen Hawking.

 The next group of scholars that were asked our simple questions include Julian Barbour of England, George Ellis of South Africa, Rentsen Enkhbat of Mongolia, Katherine Freese of Michigan, Fabiola Gianotti of CERN, (Switzerland) and Italy, Jim Khalili of England, Denis Weaire of Ireland, Frank Wilczek of MIT, USA, and Pingwen Zhang in China.

 If any of these scholars encourage us to post their comments, of course, we will.
 Thank you.